Daniellli/ECT/readme.md

 ```
 bash install.sh
 ```
-after this finishing this script, the envirnment name, ect, will be created.
+After this finishing this script, the envirnment name, ect, will be created.
 Then, you can use `conda activate ect` to activate the environment.

 ### Data preparation